-Geothe Institute has been running an online film festival this month for free.
+The Goethe Institute has been running an online film festival this month for free.
 One of the movies I watched was Weitermachen Sanssouci (2019), a German satire which loosely translates into “keep on going without worries”.
 The film satire about how higher education institution operates there.
 It has no specific story, yet it keeps you engaged with its narrative style.

-A young scientist, Phoebe Phaldon, joins Berlin University of Cybernetics as a lecturer and works on her project to study climate change’s impact with the help of Virtual Reality.
-Instead, of being able to focus on her study, she witnesses changes and chaos happening between the different stakeholders of the University.
-The professors are worried about retaining the funding for their own research projects, the management is focused on clearing the review (evaluation) by the board of education, the students are unhappy about their job opportunities that are available post their education and with businesses using the research work for free (use them as a “concept sweatshop”) and the business consultants who work with the university obsessed with hiring the best and brightest from the University.
+A young scientist, Phoebe Phaldon, joins the Berlin University of Cybernetics as a lecturer and works on her project to study climate change’s impact with the help of Virtual Reality.
+Instead, of being able to focus on her study, she witnesses changes and chaos happening among the different stakeholders of the University.
+The professors are worried about retaining the funding for their own research projects, the management is focused on clearing the review (evaluation) by the board of education, and the students are unhappy about the job opportunities that are available post their education and with businesses using the research work for free (use them as a “concept sweatshop”) and the business consultants who work with the university obsessed with hiring the best and brightest from the University.